tututanchao/tututanchao.github.io/_pages/includes/honers.md

 - 2014.12 – 2018.06: Lecturer,	School of Computer Science and Technology, Nanjing Normal University

 ## 🎖 Academic Title:
-- Member of Artificial Intelligence & Pattern Recognition Committee of China Computer Federation
+- Member of the Artificial Intelligence & Pattern Recognition Committee of China Computer Federation
 - Member of the Big Visual Data Committee of China Society of Image and Graphics(CSIG-BVD)
 - Member of the China Computer Federation
 - Member of the Jiangsu Assocation of Artificial Intelligence